FAQ: Chinese Website Fonts & Character Sets

 Chinese websites usually specify one very basic font in their style sheet, if any, and let site visitors' browsers decide what to display from there based on whatever fonts are installed on the visitors' systems.
 Size, bold and color are applied to the same font via styles as well.
 Any other fonts or more elaborate styling are in images, not in text.

-Most Simplified Chinese websites specify the Song font in their style sheet, in Chinese: "宋体".
+Simplified Chinese websites usually specify the Song font in their style sheet, in Chinese: "宋体".
 That single font name represents a whole family or range of fonts, and no fallback font names are necessary.
 Usually a Windows system will use the SimSun font to display those characters.
 Other operating systems use their own Song fonts, and this is not a problem.

 Example: font-family:"宋体";